Hajime no Ippo

 A 76-episode anime adaptation produced by Madhouse aired on Nippon TV from October 2000 to March 2002.
 A television film and an original video animation (OVA) were released in 2003.
-A second series titled : New Challenger aired from January to June 2009.
-A third series : Rising aired from October 2013 to March 2014.
+A second series titled Hajime no Ippo: New Challenger aired from January to June 2009.
+A third series Hajime no Ippo: Rising aired from October 2013 to March 2014.

 In North America, the first series, including the television film, was licensed by Geneon in 2003, which released it under the name Fighting Spirit.
 It was re-licensed by Discotek Media in 2020, including the television film and the OVA.